 The building was cleaned up in the summer of 1952 with construction happening the following two summers (click here for a photo of Wright by Pedro Guerrero supervising an apprentice Kelly Oliver on the roof at Hillside during reconstruction).
 The building was apparently complete by Wright’s birthday, June 8, in 1955.

 This Hillside Theater (or Theatre depending on how fancy you feel) has two sections of metal seats, set into poured concrete and 90 degrees to each other.

 Because this part of the building was constructed during the summer, Wright didn’t seem to care so much about drainage or things of that nature.
 After more than 50 years, this was a growing concern.
 The Frank Lloyd Wright Foundation received a Save America’s Treasures grant for the Theater, announced in 2018.
 Restoration work began in 2020.

 First published 9/23/2020.

-The photograph at the top of this post shows the Hillside Assembly Hall and was taken by me in 2008.
+The photograph at the top of this post shows the Hillside Assembly Hall.
+I took this in 2008.

-1 In part, you learn that a lot of people died 100 years ago from, say, fever, dropsy, appendicitis, or what happens when you lean your loaded shotgun against tree while jumping over a fence (note: it it’s in the newspaper, it probably fell over, shot you and killed you).
+1 In part, you learn that a lot of people died 100 years ago from, say, fever, dropsy, appendicitis, or what happens when you lean your loaded shotgun against tree while jumping over a fence (note: if it’s in the newspaper, the loaded shogun probably fell over, shot you and killed you).

 Never in my life have I been given a more sensitive and comprehending tour of anything, anywhere.
 Listening to her talk about Wright and looking at everything she pointed out, I felt as if my eyes had opened to twice their normal size."